Mar 28, 2025

 What is a cost of living adjustment?

-How you can manage your own cost of living—no matter where you call home
+How can you manage your own cost of living?

 “Trying to figure out how much things will cost each week is rough, and making ends meet is still a challenge,” Jannings said.
 “But we’re doing a pretty good job, and now we’re able to get back to building up our savings.
 Overall, things are beginning to look up.”

-What are some ways to reduce your cost of living?
+What are ways to reduce your cost of living?

 • Living in a smaller home or apartment